Nek5000/nekRS_doc/source/problem_setup/models.rst

 Models and Source Terms
 =======================

-With the exception of :term:`LES` modelling, the :ref:`User-Defined Host Functions (.udf) <udf_functions>` file in NekRS provides the necessary and sufficient interface to load most of the physics models (and postprocessing capabilities).
+With the exception of :term:`LES` modelling, the :ref:`User-Defined Host Functions (.udf) <udf_file>` file in NekRS provides the necessary and sufficient interface to load most of the physics models (and postprocessing capabilities).
 For instance, the :ref:`RANS <rans_models>` and :ref:`lowMach compressible <low_mach>` models available in nekRS are loaded by including corresponding header files in ``.udf`` and by calling the appropriate functions from the standard functions in ``.udf``.
 Appropriate boundary conditions for the momentum and scalar transport equations are specified in the :ref:`okl block <okl_block>` (or  in the included ``.oudf`` file).
 Further, any custom source terms that may need to be added to the momentum or scalar equations are also interfaced through the ``.udf`` file.
-Before proceeding it is, therefore, highly recommended that users familiarize themselves with all components of :ref:`.udf file <udf_functions>`.
+Before proceeding it is, therefore, highly recommended that users familiarize themselves with all components of :ref:`.udf file <udf_file>`.

 Turbulence models
 -----------------